Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/11_elastic.md

 `std.log_activity`

 - This will be used for standard logging for activity.
-- It will use base structure and can be overriden or add additional fields.
+- It will use base structure and can be overridden  or add additional fields.
 - `misc` inside your created log will use dict's update approach
     -   ```js
         log: {